webfpga/cli/README.md

 Then, feed that bitstream into `webfpga flash` to load the binary onto your local device.
 E.g.
 `webfpga synth input.v -o bitstream.bin && webfpga flash bitstream.bin`.
+By default, `webfpga synth` will save the bitstream as `bitstream.bin`, but you can use `-o` to specify a different filename.

 ```console
 $ curl -O https://beta.webfpga.io/static/WF_blinky.v